data-science-extensions/data-science-extensions/docs/guides/querying-data/index.md

 === "Pandas"

+    When it comes to numerical filtering in Pandas, the process is similar to the previous example, where we use boolean indexing to filter rows based on a given condition condition, but here we use a numerical value instead of a string value.
+In the below example, we filter for sales amounts greater than `500`.

     ```py {.pandas linenums="1" title="Filter for high value transactions"}
     high_value_sales_pd: pd.DataFrame = df_sales_pd[df_sales_pd["sales_amount"] > 500]
     print(f"Number of high-value Sales: {len(high_value_sales_pd)}")